lalitsachan/text-courses/README.md

 As the last section of machine learning fundamentals , it has two goals: 1: bring everything that we have studied so far together to build our first few models.
 2: to get you acquainted with the machinery and processes which exists in `sklearn` and elsewhere to help you build your solution.
 What you learn here can be seamlessly used when we move to more advanced algorithms later on.

 Other courses in the pipeline which will appear here :
-* Non Linear Models in Machine Learning
 * Unsupervised Learning For Tabular Data
-* Introduction to Deep Learning with Keras and Pytorch
+* Introduction to Deep Learning with Pytorch
 * Deep Learning for Images and Sequence Data
 * Probability Distributions and Hypothesis Testing